Tom Dougherty, CEO – Stealing Share

 My gut reaction to yesterday’s unveiling of the new iPhones: Meh.

-The fingerprint technology for the iPhone 5S is interesting and the phone looks great.
+The fingerprint technology for the new iPhones (5S) is interesting and the phone looks great.
 I understand the business angle of the 5C, although it makes little brand sense.
 Owning a 5C is simply not all that aspirational.

 What bothers me is this insistence of having new versions of the same iPhones.
 That is, having a 5S says there will be a 6.
-Therefore, I’ll just wait for the iPhone 6 because the 5S is, by definition, just an interim step after the 5.
+Therefore, I’ll just wait for the new iPhones (iPhone 6) because the 5S is, by definition, just an interim step after the 5.